Table of contents

-If it weren’t for the creativity of inventors through the ages, we would still be traveling on horsebacks, writing with quills, and heck, tediously cutting a loaf of bread every morning.
+National Inventors Month, observed every May, celebrates human ingenuity.
+If it weren’t for the creativity of inventors through the ages, we would still be traveling on horseback, writing with quills, and heck, tediously cutting a loaf of bread every morning.
 That’s right.
 Someone came up with the idea of sliced bread, the breakfast staple we all take for granted.
 Most objects we see around today were the brainchildren of folks who thought out of the box.
-National Inventors Month, observed every April, celebrates human ingenuity.
 Here’s to the imaginations and courage of all inventors!

-Otto Rohwedder introduced his bread slicer machine at a Missouri grocery store.
-Two years later, Wonder Bread brought this incredible innovation nationwide.
-Sliced bread is so great because prior to that, children were liable to injure themselves with knives while trying to make a simple sandwich.
+Otto Rohwedder introduced his bread slicing machine at a Missouri grocery store.
+Two years later, Wonder Bread took this incredible innovation nationwide.
+Sliced bread is so great because, prior to that, children would often injure themselves with knives while trying to make a simple sandwich.

 The Crystal Palace in London transformed into the "Great Exhibition of the Works of Industry of All Nations."
 The venue hosted the world's most exciting innovations and discoveries.
 World's Fairs have since become a global stage for countries to promote their ingenuity and design talent.
-Notable inventions which debuted at world's fairs include the cotton gin, zippers, monorails, x-rays, and jet packs.
+Notable inventions that debuted at World's Fairs include the cotton gin, zippers, monorails, x-rays, and jet packs.

 National Inventors Month Activities

 A lot of Kickstarter campaigns (Kickstarter.com) are about inventive products that have the potential to change the game.
 In the spirit of creativity, fund a Kickstarter campaign that inspires your passion.

 Many of us have our own ideas and dreams for products which, if pursued, would result in successful inventions.
 Too often, we let the fear of failure discourage us from pursuing our far-fetched ideas so, this month, take that leap and start discussions with experts who can help you make those dreams reality!